geodynamics/aspect/doc/sphinx/user/intro.md

 (cha:intro)=
 # Introduction

-ASPECT - short for Advanced Solver for Problems in Earth's ConvecTion - is a code intended to solve the equations that describe thermally driven convection with a focus on doing so in the context of convection in the Earth mantle.
+ASPECT - short for Advanced Solver for Problems in Earth's ConvecTion - is a code intended to solve the equations that describe thermally driven convection with a focus on doing so in the context of convection in the Earth's mantle.
 It is developed by computational scientists all over the world based on the following principles:

--   *Usability and extensibility:* Simulating mantle convection is a difficult problem characterized not only by complicated and nonlinear material models but, more generally, by a lack of understanding which parts of a much more complicated model are really necessary to simulate the defining features of the problem.
+-   *Usability and extensibility:* Simulating mantle convection is a difficult problem characterized not only by complicated and nonlinear material models but, more generally, by a lack of understanding of which parts of a much more complicated model are really necessary to simulate the defining features of the problem.
 To name just a few examples:

-    -   Mantle convection is often solved in a spherical shell geometry, butthe Earth is not a sphere - its true shape on the longest length scales is dominated by polar oblateness, but deviations from spherical shape relevant to convection patterns may go down to the length scales of mountain belts, mid-ocean ridges or subduction trenches.
+    -   Mantle convection is often solved in a spherical shell geometry, but the Earth is not a sphere - its true shape on the longest length scales is dominated by polar oblateness, but deviations from spherical shape relevant to convection patterns may go down to the length scales of mountain belts, mid-ocean ridges or subduction trenches.
     Furthermore, processes outside the mantle like crustal depression during glaciations can change the geometry as well.

     -   Rocks in the mantle flow on long time scales, but on shorter time scales they behave more like a visco-elasto-plastic material as they break and as their crystalline structure heals again.